AshinWu/webterminal/README.md

 * Backspace

-* Direction key left and right, up and down (historical command)
+* Direction key left and right, and up and down (historical command)

-* Paste copy
+* Paste and copy

 Preview: